spilymp/ibo/README.md

 If this class is instantiated, various parameters can be passed to it.
 If not, default values are used in each case.
 For more information please visit the [Project Website](https://spilymp.github.io/ibo/).

+## Contributing
+Everyone is welcome to extend the icon generator, fix bugs or add new functionalities.
+So feel free to open a discussion in an issue or create a pull request with your idea.
+If you encounter a bug or problem, please also create an issue so that I or another kind person can solve the problem.

+**Note**: This is a private project that I maintain in my spare time.
+Accordingly, I apologize in advance for late reactions or responses to your submissions or issues.
+Furthermore, I have certain ideas about functionality and design.
+Changes that I don't "like" will not be implemented, sorry!
+So feel free to present your idea to me first, before you implement it.